Near Smithton in Westmoreland County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Location.
 40° 9.269′ N, 79° 45.338′ W. Marker is near Smithton, Pennsylvania, in Westmoreland County.
 Marker is at the intersection of Pennsylvania Route 981 and Van Meter Road, on the right when traveling east on State Route 981.
+Located at the Olive Branch Baptist Church Cemetery.
 Touch for map.
-Located at the Olive Branch Baptist Church Cemetery.
 Marker is in this post office area: Belle Vernon PA 15012, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-Colonel Edward Cook (approx. 3.6 miles away); West Newton (approx. 4 miles away); Alliance Furnace (approx. 4.4 miles away); The 1948 Donora Smog (approx. 5˝ miles away); Cement City Coke Ovens (was approx. 5.8 miles away but has been reported missing. ); George Adam Weddell (approx. 6.6 miles away); Rabe Manor (approx. 6.7 miles away).
+Colonel Edward Cook (approx. 3.6 miles away); West Newton Alliance Furnace (approx. 4.4 miles away); The 1948 Donora Smog (approx. 5½ miles away); Cement City (approx. 5.7 miles away); Coke Ovens (was approx. 5.8 miles away but has been reported missing. ); George Adam Weddell (approx. 6.6 miles away); Rabe Manor (approx. 6.7 miles away).

 Also see . . .

 1. Olive Branch Baptist Church.
 Website (Submitted on April 30, 2012, by Mike Wintermantel of Pittsburgh, Pennsylvania.)